-Call to contribute video footage and sound
+Your video footage and sound has been collected

 The film is being commissioned by Forestry England and Film and Video Umbrella.
 Created by artist Ruth Maclennan, the new work will be presented online, coinciding with COP 26, the UN’s climate change summit being held in November 2021 in Glasgow.